- Start date: September

 There are three examination schedules each year:

-All exams are available at each time and you can choose which is most appropriate for you.
+All examinations are available at each sitting and you choose which is most appropriate for you.
 It’s possible for flexible learning course members to sit examinations off-campus.

 Full details, including current locations, are available from our programme administrators.